-The fair value of the investment properties is based on valuations performed as at 31 December 2013 by Vest Land Real Estate Agency, an independent valuer with recent experience in the location and category of the properties being valued.
+The fair value of the investment properties is based on valuations performed by Vest Land Real Estate Agency, an independent valuer with recent experience in the location and category of the properties being valued.
 The valuations are based on estimated marketable price of the factory and industrial land by the independent valuer.
+In relying on the valuation reports, management has exercised its judgement and is satisfied that the valuation methods and estimates are reflective of current market conditions.